gaybro8777/SmorballBeanstalk-Backend/README.md

 ```[bash]
 node tokenGen.js
 ```

 And then follow the onscreen instructions.
-Valid tokens are 'Tiltfactor', 'BHL', and 'Game'.
+Valid token subjects are 'Tiltfactor', 'BHL', and 'Game'.

 ## End Points
 .... to be written